Jodie Danielle Schafer Catalina

 Uniontown

-Jodie was an LPN at LaFayette Manor where she was department head of the Restorative Department.

-Many friends and family of the heart who helped her through her long battle of cancer, Charles (Ruth) Camp, Jay Groover, Jimmy Collins, Megan Swaney, Amy Umbel, William Umbel, Tania Trivonovich, Brenda Collins and Ashley Demsko.

-Friends will be received in the DONALD R. CRAWFORD FUNERAL HOME, Hopwood, from 6 to 8 p.m.
-Tuesday, June 29, and from 2 to 4 and 6 to 8 p.m.
-Wednesday, June 30, and from 12 to 1 p.m., the time of service, Thursday, July 1, with the Pastor Robert Miner officiating.
+Friends will be received in the DONALD R. CRAWFORD FUNERAL HOME, Hopwood, from 2 to 4 and 6 to 8 p.m.
+Wednesday, June 30 and from 12 to 1 p.m., the time of service, Thursday, July 1, with the Pastor Robert Miner officiating.
 Interment will follow in Irwin Memorial Cemetery.

 (0) comments